 Interestingly, the same treatments are also used for both depression and anxiety, suggesting a similarity between them.
 Treatments include psychological interventions such as cognitive behavioural therapy (CBT) and anti-depressant medicines.
 In particular, it’s thought that selective serotonin re-uptake inhibitors (SSRIs – a type of antidepressant medicines) work in a similar way to treat both conditions.
 To add to this, there’s also some evidence that SSRIs have been effective when used to treat people with mixed anxiety-depression.

-But, what comes first – anxiety or depression?
+What comes first – anxiety or depression?
 The answer isn’t so clear cut.
 It’s thought that struggling to cope with anxiety can lead to depression, but this isn’t always the case.
-Many people with an anxiety disorder report having depression first.
+On the other hand, many people with an anxiety disorder report having depression first.

 Overall, based on their similarities, it’s thought that anxiety and depression are variations of the same disorder.
-We don’t know the ins and outs, but it’s thought that they could be linked by a common risk factor, which is influenced by our DNA and the emotional centre in our brain called the amygdala.
+Experts believe they could be linked by a common risk factor, which is influenced by our DNA and the emotional centre in our brain called the amygdala.

 If you’re struggling with worry and anxiety take a look at our blog: Worry – how to work through it.
 You might find our ‘worry tree’ useful to help you process and work through your worries.